mohit493/Practice_GESIS_YouTube_Text_Emoji_Analysis/README.md

 # Bag of words

-A practice repository for GESIS workshop: **Automatic Sampling and Analysis of Youtube Data.**
+A repository for GESIS workshop: **Automatic Sampling and Analysis of Youtube Data.**

 + Youtube api
 + Processing and cleaning user comments.